numist/numi.st/post/2023/non-linear-time.md

 0. One turn of the knob (24 steps) changes the time interval's order of magnitude
 0. The values are maximally round.

-The following Python code more or less generates the sequence I settled on:
+The following Python code more or less[^less] generates the sequence I settled on:

 ``` python
 def time_intervals():